-Download a free resource list in pdf format by clicking the green button you see below.
-The document is entitled “Resources to help your business succeed online” (download begins automatically when you click the green button).
+Download a free resource list in pdf format by clicking the ‘excerpt’ image.
+The document is entitled “Resources to help your business succeed online” (download begins automatically when you click the image).
 There are numerous hyperlinks in the document which will take you quickly to the various websites and resources recommended.
-It’s a 2-page document and this is what page 1 looks like …
+(This document has been updated as at November 2021 from an original version dated June 2015).

 P.S.
 Here’s an extra bonus, courtesy of Sean D’Souza at Psychotactics (see above) – a free eBook: “Why Headlines Fail?
 And How to Write Headlines That Get Results Every Time”.
 Click HERE for immediate access to the book and its helpful copywriting advice, set amidst sumptuous illustrations, also by Sean.
 It’s a quick but valuable read, which normally retails for US$40.
 (I have no affiliate link to Sean and receive no commission or kick-back; I just think he’s a great guy and really like his ideas and teaching methods).